 through the knockout, the knockout is secure.

-Thomas: Yeah Steve, and another thing we’re going to want to do is make sure the baseboard is level.
+Thomas: Yeah Steve and another thing we’re going to want to do are to make sure the baseboard is level.

 So we’re going to put that here, how does that look?